Honchkrow/Space/README.md

 ```

-### 3.2 Reproducing the Results of Space
+### 3.2 Reproducing the results of Space (simple tutorial)

 To reproduce the results of the Space article, users can run the scripts in the **Demo** folder.
 The scripts are organized into two folders: **Reference_Methods** and **Reproduce_Scripts**.
 The **Reference_Methods** folder contains scripts for reproducing the results of the ten SOTA algorithms.
 The **Reproduce_Scripts** folder contains scripts for reproducing the results of the Space.

+#### How to integrate the results of different algorithms using Space

 Here, for quick illustration, we directly apply Space to the results obtained from 10 SOTA methods.
 These methods have already been executed.
 The scripts are asved in **Reference_Methods** folder.
 The results of these methods are saved in the **Data** folder.

 First, load the necessary packages and set R environment.